josejbracho/josejbracho/README.md

 #### Hola!
-I'm Jose
+I'm Jose 👨🏻‍💻
-- Web Jedi Apprentice 🖥
-- Baseball Fanatic ⚾️
-- Amateur Gamer 👾
-- Media Consumer 🎥
+Aspiring web developer and front-end programmer.
+Learning JavaScript, TypeScript and React.

+Probably looking at some baseball stats ⚾️, watching the latest critically aclaimed movie 🎥 or playing the true endgame of any RPG: *Ultimate Space Cowboy Fashion* 👾.

 #### Tools 🛠